ramarao05/awsservicebroker/README.md

 ### Verification to confirm the AWS resources availability

-oc login -u admin
+Login to console with admin/admin

-and refer in Others section and you should see AWS resources
+and refer in Others section of service catalog and you should see AWS resources